TristanWebber/garage_monitor/esp_cpp/README.md

 ## Observations and Next Steps

-This implementation has shown that C++ is easily used with ESP-IDF.
+This implementation has shown that some facets of C++ are easily used with ESP-IDF.
 This can deliver benefits in the form of higher level features and data structures and allows for better control of interfaces, particularly where a project may use multiple instances of a sensor.
 The exercise of creating a driver for the DHT22 sensor allowed for a practical investigation into how to communicate with a digital device.
 It also gave a deep dive in to the realities of how FreeRTOS interacts with tasks.

 The next subproject will explore using Rust with the ESP32, via the Standard Library.